Bringing the future to our communities today

 Prowers County Development, Inc. (PCDI) represents business and economic development interests within Prowers County.
 PCDI board members and staff work with City, County, State, and private industry leaders to foster new business and support expansion of businesses that contribute to economic growth.
 PCDI provides assistance to new and existing businesses with retention, relocation, and expansion needs.
 We assist in finding appropriate sites or suitable buildings based on the clients’ needs.
 We provide assistance with any necessary permitting and help new developers walk through the process of planning, zoning, incentive negotiations, and other business development issues.

 PCDI is hosting a series of Business Seminars with an emphasis on providing information and services to assist our existing businesses.
 Our next Business Seminars will focus on Haz-Mat Awareness; Employee Handbooks; and Workplace Preventive Services.
-We will also host a second series of OSHA Forklift Operator Certification Courses in July.
+We will also host a second series of OSHA Forklift Operator Certification Courses in the Fall.

 On Tuesday, April 21, 2015, we hosted a Seminar on Prescription Drug Abuse Awareness in the Workplace.
 This seminar offered business owners and managers insight into prescription abuse by employees.
 The Workplace Prevention Department of Peer Assistance Services presented this 90 minute informative session.
 They discussed what prescription drug abuse actually is, how employers can identify an employee that may be an abuser, and what owners and managers can do to prevent such abuse and handle issues that do arise.
 This is the first of four business practice seminars that are being offered free to members of PCDI.
 The three upcoming business practice seminars are employee handbook development and updating, customer service, and sexual harassment awareness and training.
 PCDI members can contact Carla Scranton at (719) 336-2384 or e-mail firstname.lastname@example.org to get more information on these seminars.
 If a business is not a member, they can become one by contacting Scranton as well.
 Memberships start at $100 and are based on a business’s full-time equivalency employment.